 Jaclyn was getting the hang of it much better than I was.
 By the end of the day, she was able to swing into the arms of a staff member who got on the opposite trapeze and flew toward her!
-In fact, a lot of people were able to do that.
 Not me.
-I could never even get my own feet over the bar!
+I never even get my own feet over the bar!

 In between turns, I had little practice sessions with staff members, simulating from the ground what the jump would be like.
 They told me to picture going through a basketball hoop, so that I’d have a nice, tight, controlled jump.
 My attempts to replicate these ideas in the air never worked out as well as my brilliant practice hops on the ground.

 Also, I think it’s possible that we all might be underestimating precisely how little arm strength I have.
 It was surprisingly tiring just to swing around in the air for a minute a few times.
 By my 4th and final turn, I wasn’t sure I’d even be able to hold onto the bar long enough to jump off of the platform.
 My arms were so tired.